 Contributing to the health of our community is a sensible investment now and a sound investment for the future well-being of our community.

-- Every dollar donated goes directly to support the causes and service area that the donor chooses.
+- Every dollar donated directly supports the causes and service area that the donor chooses.

 - No donated funds are used to cover overhead or operational expenses.
-We are proud to be employed by the Greenville Health System, who absorbs our operating budget.
+We are proud to be a part of Greenville Health System, who absorbs our operating budget.

 - The OMH Foundation operating budget was $254,834 in FY2016.